 -

-Make sure that the vegetables are well covered with the marinade.
+Make sure the vegetables are well coated with the marinade.

 -

-The marinade can also be used to season the grilled vegetables.
+The marinade can also be used to season the grilled vegetables further.

 After grilling:

-- Barbecue butter: Mix softened butter with fresh herbs, garlic and a little salt.
+- Grill butter: Combine soft butter with fresh herbs, garlic, and a bit of salt.

 - Herb salt: Mix salt with dried herbs of your choice.